-- (4) making information regarding crop genetic data publicly available for researchers, plant breeders, and the public (including through the provision of an accessible Internet website); - (5) the operation and maintenance of a back-up facility in which are stored duplicate samples of seeds, in the case of natural or man-made disasters; and
+- (4) making information regarding crop genetic data publicly available for researchers, plant breeders, and the public (including through the provision of an accessible Internet - (5) the operation and maintenance of a back-up facility in which are stored duplicate samples of seeds, in the case of natural or man-made disasters; and - (6) oversight designed to ensure international coordination of those actions and efficient, public accessibility to that diversity through a cost-effective system.

-(6) oversight designed to ensure international coordination of those actions and efficient, public accessibility to that diversity through a cost-effective system.
+(b) United States Contribution Limit.-

-- (b) United States Contribution Limit.-The aggregate contributions of funds of the Federal Government provided to the Trust shall not exceed 25 percent of the total amount of funds contributed to the Trust from all sources. - (c) AUTHORIZATION OF APPROPRIATIONS.-There is authorized to be appropriated to carry out this section \$60,000,000 for the period of fiscal years 2014 through 2018.
+- (1) IN GENERAL.-The aggregate contributions of funds of the Federal Government provided to the Trust shall not exceed- - (A) for the period of fiscal years 2014 through 2018, 25 percent of the total amount of funds contributed to the Trust from all sources; and - (B) subject to paragraph (2), effective beginning with fiscal year 2019, 33 percent of the total amount of funds - contributed to the Trust from all sources.
+(2) Annual Limitation.-The contributions of funds of the Federal Government provided to the Trust shall not exceed \$5,500,000 for each of fiscal years 2019 through 2023. - (c) AUTHORIZATION OF APPROPRIATIONS.-There is authorized to be appropriated to carry out this section \$60,000,000 for the period of fiscal years 2014 through 2023.

 SEC.
 3205.
 [22 U.S.C.
-7112 note; Public Law 110-246] CONSULTATIVE GROUP TO ELIMINATE THE USE OF CHILD LABOR AND FORCED LABOR IN IMPORTED AGRICULTURAL PRODtablished under subsection (b).
+7112 note; Public Law 110-246] CONSULTATIVE GROUP TO ELIMINATE THE USE OF CHILD LABOR AND FORCED LABOR IN IMPORTED AGRICULTURAL PROD-